sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 As shown in {{fig-notional}}, the SACM role-based architecture consists of some basic SACM Components communicating using an integration service.
 The integration service is expected to maximally align with the requirements described in {{RFC8248}}, which means that the integration service will support brokered (i.e. point-to-point) and proxied data exchange.

-The boundary of responsibility is not intended to imply a physical boundary.
-Rather, it is intended to be inclusive of various cloud/virtualized environments, BYOD and vendor-provided services in addition to any physical systems the enterprise operates.

 ## Architectural Roles/Components
-This document suggests a variety of players in a cooperative ecosystem; these players are known as SACM Components.
+This document suggests a variety of players in a cooperative ecosystem; known as SACM Components.
 SACM Components may be composed of other SACM Components, and each SACM Component plays one, or more, of several roles relevant to the ecosystem.
 Roles may act as providers of information, consumers of information, or both provider and consumer.  {{fig-notional}} depicts a number of SACM components which are architecturally significant and therefore warrant discussion and clarification.

 ### Orchestrator(s)
 Orchestration components exists to aid in the automation of configuration, coordination, and management for the ecosystem of SACM components.
 The Orchestrator performs control-plane operations, administration of an implementing organization's components (including endpoints, posture collection services, and downstream activities), scheduling of automated tasks, and any ad-hoc activities such as the initiation of collection or evaluation activities.
 The Orchestrator is the key administrative interface into the SACM architecture.